+Maybe you want to preserve your bridal bouquet or another wedding bouquet.
 When it comes to preservation techniques for flowers, there are a lot of ways it can go wrong.
 To be certain you end up with a beautiful memory, hire a professional and follow these professional wedding flower preserving tips.

 42. Professional Drying

 A florist will know best how to achieve the specific look you want and can explain the different preservation techniques to you.
 Though some techniques can be done at home, not all flowers respond the same way to the same techniques.
 There are many different factors that affect the success of preservation.
 The expertise of a florist is recommended to ensure perfection.